openvinotoolkit/open_model_zoo/models/public/yolo-v3-tiny-tf/yolo-v3-tiny-tf.md

 - `class_no_1`,...,`class_no_80` - probability distribution over the classes in logits format, apply [sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function) and multiply by obtained confidence value to get confidence of each class

-The model was trained on Microsoft\* COCO dataset version with [80 categories](../../../data/dataset_classes/coco_80cl.txt) of object.
+The model was trained on Microsoft\* COCO dataset version with 80 categories of object.
+Mapping to class names provided in `<omz_dir>/data/dataset_classes/coco_80cl.txt` file.

 ### Converted model